deepak7panwar/jura-online-assignment/README.md

 # jura-online-assignment
-jura online rest api assignment
+- Jura online rest api assignment

 * For adding values to database i have added code to add data at the startup of the the application